UweDraeger/DataCleaning/ReadMe.md

 The dataset includes an additional file:
 =========================================

-- 'subj_activity_avg.txt': Shows average means and average standard deviations of each subjects' measures by activity.
+- 'subj_activity_avg.txt': Shows average means and average standard deviations of each measure by subject and activity.

-Allows an assessment of the variability in these summary measures introduced by the choice of individual study participants.
+Purpose: Allows an assessment of the variability in these summary measures introduced by the choice of individual study participants.

+The data set is "tidy" as there is a single row per subject - activity combination.
+Each variable is put into a single column, referencing the mean or standard deviation of the measures.
+Columns are labeled in a way to easily allow to reference the variables back to the original measures.
+The calculated values occupy a single cell in the tibble.